bcampagnolaFTR/AZMC/README.txt

 		In engineering this the first time through, I had a ton of issues storing all the files in a synchronized OneDrive folder.
 It might be possible to make it work better, but it hardly seems worth the extra effort to me.
-		So, to alleviate this issue without question, please pick a destination folder on your computer that is NOT part of a synchronized back-up service.
+		So, to alleviate this issue without question, please pick a destination folder on your computer that is NOT part of a synchronized back-up service, and in particular, not in a OneDrive folder.
 		If you are using github to clone (copy) and maintain the files we are dealing with, this is even more reason not to put them in a synchronized directory.